nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 3. Exiting the Application (Shutdown)
-	1. Type in "Exit" in the main command bar of the AddressBook.
+	1. Type in "Exit" in the main command bar of the InsureBook.

 	2. Else, manually close the Application

-### Deleting a person
+### Deleting a client

-1. Deleting a person while all persons are being shown
+1. Deleting a client while all clients are being shown

-	  1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+	  1. Prerequisites: List all clients using the `list` command.
+Multiple clients in the list.

 	  2. Test case: `delete 1`<br>
-		Expected: First contact is deleted from the list.
+		Expected: First client's contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

 	  3. Test case: `delete 0`<br>

-			Expected: No person is deleted.
+			Expected: No client is deleted.
 Error details shown in the status message.
 Status bar remains the same.

 	  4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
 		Expected: Similar to previous.

-2. Deleting a person from an empty AddressBook
+2. Deleting a client from an empty InsureBook
-	1. Prerequisites: List all persons using the `list` command.
+	1. Prerequisites: List all clients using the `list` command.
 The list should be empty.

 	2. Test case: `delete x`